W3 Company - Operational Timeline

 offer corrections and updates to this detail - send here

-glossaryxxxxH is a time in 24-hour clock, if six-digit the 1st two are date.
+glossaryxxxxH is a time in 24-hour clock, if six-digit the first two are date.
 YSxxxxxx is a 6-figure map grid read left to right then bottom to top.
 KIA killed in action - WIA wounded in action - full glossary here

 The available records are confusing as to W Coy activities since an activity might be recorded in 1ATF, 6RAR/NZ or a minor unit log depending on who was interested in controlling the activity.
 Unless shown otherwise the night location of Coy HQ W3 Coy and other platoons can be assumed as Horseshoe Hill.